Philippine ship dodges China blockade to reach South China Sea outpost

 Vietnam, Malaysia, Brunei and Taiwan also have claims to parts of the potentially energy-rich waters.

-Raising the stakes over the South China Sea, the Philippines filed a case against China on Sunday at an arbitration tribunal in The Hague, subjecting Beijing to international legal scrutiny over the waters for the first time.
+Raising the stakes over the South China Sea, the Philippines will file a case against China later on Sunday at an arbitration tribunal in The Hague, subjecting Beijing to international legal scrutiny over the waters for the first time.